BeyonderXX/MINER/README.md

 Note that the beta and gama of different datasets and models are different, it is recommended to adjust slightly when applying other scenarios.

-Here we give the parameters of **Bert-base-uncased** model, the performance will be further boosted when you use Bert-large.
+Here we give the parameters of **Bert-base-uncased** model, the performance will be further boosted when you use **Bert-large**.
 You can train and test in one click with the following commands.

 ```
 # CoNLL2003